aleeexiisp/aleeexiisp.github.io/_posts/2024-03-22-WindowsMemory.md

 3. Once logged in, the desktop environment or user interface is loaded, and the user can start using the operating system.

 ![Desktop View](./assets/img/WindowsMemory/UEFI.jpg){: .center}

+## 2. What is the Memory ?

+Computers essentially work by making multiple read and write operations.
+For that reason, they need some place to work with that data.
+This is usually done on the register I mentioned before as they are very quick and efficient although that is the most granual way of speaking about memory.
+If we go back a bit we realise that computers can manage big chunks of data such as huge videogames, coding applications, etc. They must be stored somewhere, this is known as `Non-Volatile` memory from which we highlight the Solid-state drive (SSD) or the Hard-disk drive (HDD).
+However, if the computer only used these sort of disks, the operations the application had to do would be very inefficient and heavy weight.

+At this point the computers needed an intermediate Volatile memory in where they could store the running processes temporarily and execute them from that place.
+That would make the whole running of the application faster.